-Our app provides the opportunity to view location-specific live slug activity data, along with weather data from over 10,000 weather stations to help anticipate slug activity and plan pellet applications.
-Provides growers and agronomists with another tool to aid in making informed decisions on applying slug pellets.
+Available as an online tool or handy mobile APP, you can view location-specific live slug activity data, along with weather data from over 10,000 weather stations to help anticipate slug activity and plan pellet applications.
+Another useful tool to aid in making informed decisions on applying slug pellets.

 Talk to your advisor or distributor.

 Read and watch more ferric phosphate related news below.

 Contact our technical experts on 0845 373 0305 or send us this quick form.

 Hear all the facts you need to know about slug behaviour from Dr Gordon Port.
 Including most common species in UK crops and their feeding habits